-The Company has a history of losses with no operating revenue, an accumulated deficit of \$43,490,308 since inception, and a working capital of \$3,958,946 at April 30, 2021.
+The Company has a history of losses with no operating revenue, an accumulated deficit of \$50,065,952 since inception, and a working capital of \$8,252,134 as at April 30, 2022.
 Management recognizes that the Company, in the long term, will need to generate additional financial resources to meet its planned business objectives.
 However, there can be no assurances that the Company will continue to obtain additional financial resources and/or achieve profitability or positive cash flows.
 If the Company is unable to obtain adequate additional financing, the Company will be required to curtail operations and exploration activities.
 Furthermore, failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis which would differ significantly from the going concern basis.
-Based on the financings completed subsequent to April 30, 2021 (note 12), management believes it has sufficient funding for the ensuing 12-month period.
+These material uncertainties may cast substantial doubt about the Company's ability to continue as a going concern within one year from the date of filing of these consolidated financial statements.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+The Company continues to adapt and respect travel restrictions, challenges with movement of goods and services with suppliers as conditions evolve.